 Our first stop after checking into the hotel was The Plaza Hotel Food Hall.
 It received a thumbs up from all of the boys!
 However, I’m not sure about my $19 Pho noodle… This place is interesting to walk around, but the prices are pretty exorbitant.
 We bought frozen yogurt for $9.50 each.
 I give it a rating of “ok.”

 Finally, our last stop for the day was Dylan’s Candy Bar.
-Definitely overrated!
-But we had to come since it’s so popular for the kids They loved it, of course. for kids for parents – the prices are crazy
+Overrated!
+But we had to come since it’s so famous for the kids – They loved it, of course. for kids for parents – the prices are crazy

 Day 2: The First Full Day